| Home

 Masum Alam Abu Raihan Rakib Md.
 Mahmudur Rahman |

-the generated voltage using a piezoelectric device harnessed in different
+model of predicting the generated voltage using a piezoelectric device

-of Wave Energy Harvesting Technology: Types and Mechanisms, Proceedings of
+Wave Energy Harvesting Technology: Types and Mechanisms, Proceedings of The

-The 14th International Conference on Mechanical Engineering (ICME2023),
+14th International Conference on Mechanical Engineering (ICME2023), Dhaka,

 2023 |